iBug/iBug-source/REMOTE_README.md

 [![Build Status](https://travis-ci.org/iBug/iBug-source.svg?branch=master)](https://travis-ci.org/iBug/iBug-source) [![CircleCI](https://circleci.com/gh/iBug/iBug-source.svg?style=shield)](https://circleci.com/gh/iBug/iBug-source)

-This is the built content of my GitHub Pages site.
+This is the built content of my GitHub Pages website.
 You can visit the site [here][site].

 If you're wondering how this site is built, see [this article][1].